Linear independence of values of hypergeometric functions and arithmetic Gevrey series: Introduction

-Our approach is inspired by our previous series that includeds a formal explicit construction of Pad\'e approximants.
-However, standard derivation or primitivation (as in \cite{DHK2,DHK3,DHK4} ({\it refer} \cite{Kaw,KP,KP2})) can no longer be used as in the case of polylogarithms, and we introduce an appropriate operator that mimics their property for the given set of hypergeometric functions.
+Our approach is inspired by previous works including a formal explicit construction of Pad\'e approximants.
+However, standard derivation or primitivation (as in \cite{DHK2,DHK3,DHK4} ({\it refer} \cite{Kaw,KP,KP2})) can no longer be used as the case of polylogarithms.
+We introduce an appropriate operator instead, which gives the property for the given set of hypergeometric functions.